stock2shop/website/content/articles/product-data-what-you-need-to-know.md

 1. A product code: base stock keeping unit (SKU) data.
 2. A unique title: think of what information Google would need to write a specific ad for the product.
-3. A description: potentially with bullet points giving further information.
+3. A Description: potentially with bullet points giving further information.
 4. A list of product variations: size, colour, design, etc.
 5. An image: preferably more than one.
 6. A product category.